Symmetric $C_Z$ gate for ultracold neutral atoms based on counterdiabatic driving at Rydberg excitation: Counterdiabatic driving and Rydberg blockade

 \section{Counterdiabatic driving and Rydberg blockade}

-In the experiments on quantum computing with ultracold neutral atoms well isolated hyperfine sublevels of the ground state of alkali-metal atoms (usually rubidium and cesium) are used as qubit logical states $\ket{0}$ and $\ket{1}$, as shown in Fig.~\ref{fig1}(a)~\cite{Saffman2016}.
+In experiments on quantum computing with ultracold neutral atoms, well isolated hyperfine sublevels of the ground state of alkali-metal atoms (usually rubidium and cesium) are used as qubit logical states $\ket{0}$ and $\ket{1}$, as shown in Fig.~\ref{Scheme}(a)~\cite{Saffman2016}.
 When the atom is excited to the Rydberg state $\ket{r}$ and returns back to the ground state, it accumulates a phase shift $\pi$ which can be used for the $C_Z$ gate~\cite{Jaksch2000,Saffman2010}.
-In the regime of Rydberg blockade, which is illustrated in Fig.~\ref{fig1}(b), two atoms are simultaneously illuminated by laser radiation, which is tuned to the resonance with the transition into Rydberg state.
-Due to pairwise Rydberg interactions the collective energy state $\ket{rr}$ obtains large energy shift $\sf{B}$ which is known as blockade strength~\cite{Jaksch2000}.
-Simultaneous laser excitation of two nearby Rydberg atoms becomes impossible, and the system of two interacting atoms is efficiently a two-level system with frequency of Rabi oscillations enhanced by a factor of $\sqrt{2}$ compared to the single-photon Rabi frequency $\Omega_0$~\cite{Lukin2001}.
-The scheme of double adiabatic sequence is shown in Fig.~\ref{fig1}(c)~\cite{Beterov2016a}.
-During this sequence the atoms are excited from initial state $\ket{1}$ to Rydberg state $\ket{r}$.
+In the regime of Rydberg blockade, which is illustrated in Fig.~\ref{Scheme}(b), two atoms are simultaneously illuminated by laser radiation, which is tuned to the resonance with the transition to the Rydberg state.
+Due to pairwise Rydberg interactions, the collective energy state $\ket{rr}$ acquires a large energy shift $\sf{B}$, which is known as the blockade strength~\cite{Jaksch2000}.
+Simultaneous laser excitation of two nearby Rydberg atoms becomes impossible, and the system of two interacting atoms effectively becomes a two-level system with a Rabi oscillation frequency enhanced by a factor of $\sqrt{2}$ compared to the single-photon Rabi frequency $\Omega_0$~\cite{Lukin2001}.

+The scheme of the double adiabatic sequence is shown in Fig.~\ref{Scheme}(c)~\cite{Beterov2016a}.
+During this sequence the atoms are excited from the initial state $\ket{1}$ to the Rydberg state $\ket{r}$.
 Only one atom in a two-atom system can be excited due to Rydberg blockade.
-The second pulse returns the atoms to the initial state, and the phase shift $\pi$ is accumulated by the whole two-atom system.
-This is equivalent to the entangling $C_Z$ gate with an additional single-qubit phase shift.
+The second pulse returns the atoms to the initial state, and a phase shift $\pi$ is accumulated by a whole two-atom system.
+This is equivalent to the entangling $C_Z$ gate.
+The counterdiabatic driving is provided by an additional field, which can be obtained by modifying the time and phase profile of the driving laser pulse.